Male Breast Reduction Surgery (Gynecomastia) in Canada

 Please be sure to ask your doctor if there is anything about the procedure you don’t understand.

 Gynecomastia Correction Surgery can best be performed on healthy, emotionally stable men of any age.
 The best candidates for surgery have firm, elastic skin that will reshape to the body’s new contours.
 Surgery may be discouraged for obese men, or for overweight men who have not first attempted to lose weight.
 Also, individuals who drink alcohol beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs, along with anabolic steroids, may cause gynecomastia.
-Therefore, patients are first directed to stop the use of these drugs to see if the breast fullness will diminish before surgery is considered an option.
+Therefore, patients are first directed to stop the use of these drugs to see if the breast fullness will diminish before breast reduction surgery is considered an option.

 What are the potential risks & complications?